 This doesn’t have to be for cheeky purposes!
 Having a webcam can make talking to your partner over the internet that little bit more personal.
 You can see their face light up when you tell them something exciting.
 It can be a really romantic and thoughtful gift.

 Keep a diary

-This is a lovely idea.
-Keep a diary of how you are feeling.
+It's lovely to keep a diary of how you are feeling.
 This doesn’t have to be every day but just every now and then.
 When you next see your partner you can go through your diary together and read it and talk about what you have been doing.

-Long-distance relationships are hard and many of them don’t work out.
+Long-distance relationships are hard and they don't always work out.
 Breaking up with someone is hard enough when you see them every day.
 But it is often even harder when you are in a long-distance relationship because you have the problem of when and how to do it.
 While there is no easy way to break up with someone there are some things you can do which make it easier.

-Fire a warning shot.
-Before you go to see them make sure they are aware that things aren’t going well and that you need to talk to them about your relationship.
+Give them some warning.
+Before you go to see them, make sure they are aware things aren’t going well and that you need to talk to them about your relationship.
 Hopefully it won’t then come as too much of a surprise.

 Cut down contact.
 While it can be easy to just slip into the routine of talking to your partner again it is important that you take some time apart before attempting to be friends.

-Being in a long-distance relationship can be very difficult.
-The most important thing you can do is talk to your partner and make sure they know how you are feeling and that you know how they are feeling.
-Try to be romantic and to keep things interesting and most importantly try to enjoy yourself.
+Being in a long-distance relationship can be tough.
+The most important thing you can do is talk to each other and make sure you understand each other's feelings.
+Try to be romantic and to keep things interesting and - most importantly - try to enjoy yourself.
 That, after all, is what love is all about!

 If you want to talk to other people about your long-distance relationship, head to the TSR Health and Relationships forum.

 |More on TSR:|